Briggskm9/Briggskm9.github.io/index.md

 Diagnosis of Acute Inflammation - Decision Tree Classifier to determine is diagnosis is acute nephritis or inflammation of bladder.

-_Italic_ Tools:  scikit-learn, Pandas, Seaborn, Matplotlib
+_Tools:  scikit-learn, Pandas, Seaborn, Matplotlib_

 # Data Analysis and Visualisation